-We left home very early, I only ate three pieces pandesal bread and a cup of hot coffee.
+We left home very early, I only ate three pieces pandesal and a cup of hot coffee.
 For me, a morning with no rice is not enough.
-Most Filipinos felt this way.
+Most Filipinos feel this way.

 I parked my owner-type-jeep in school large play ground.
 Then I saw a taho vendor roaming around.
 I called his attention and bought a ten peso cup of curd soya milk.

 Its always good to buy taho in early morning because it is still hot.

 Before the vendor left, I asked him three questions.